DBCDK/communityservice/doc/query-language.md

 }
 ```

-The right-hand sides of type switch are treated like `Include`s, so they can also be objects, possibly with subqueries.
+The right-hand sides of type switches are treated like `Include`s, so they can also be objects, possibly with subqueries.

 #### `IncludeEntitiesRecursively` extractor